mrbungle64/ecovacs-deebot.js/README.md

 ## Known issues

-* The generation of map images is currently not stable on 32-bit systems
+* The generation of map images is currently not stable on 32-bit systems (e.g. most Raspberry Pi systems)
 * The cleaning log has an empty result on T9 series
 * The combined map data object does not work with T9 series
 * TrueDetect commands not working yet (tested on T9)